 The Core experience consists of the final four semesters of study toward the BAE.
 Students take a number of art education courses and engage in clinical experiences.
-The Core experience is intensive study in art education where students explore issues, practices, and ideas through such actions as extensive reading and writing, studio and creative production, discussion, presentations, technology-based assignments, and field observations.
+The Core experience is intensive study in art education where students explore issues, practices, and ideas through such actions as extensive reading and writing, studio and creative production, discussion, presentations, technology-based assignments, and field observations^{}.
 The Core is a rigorous two-year academic and professional program that utilizes constructivist learning and emphasizes critical consciousness, with high expectations in regard to student performance and participation.
 Please note that ANY student can be removed from the BAE program for unprofessional actions (i.e., poor attendance, non-compliance with school site procedures, professional disposition alerts, refusal to comply with program rules, or poor communication concerning personal issues).
 All students are provisionally accepted into the BAE Informal track and earn a place in the licensure track through receiving 3 successful professional disposition forms.
 In addition, student teaching cannot occur if student in not in compliance with all procedures required by ODE and the College of Education placement rules.
-Students must earn a "B" or better in all core courses in order to progress in the program.
-Any grade lower than a "B" requires the student to retake the course.
+Students must earn a "B" requires the student to retake the course.